happy family

 Eddie jolted.
 Both kids shivered at the voice that crashed through the ship like a wave.

 Every pained noise Eddie let out as he desperately tried to form words made J.J.'s stomach turn.
 He was breathing too hard, too fast, quivering with every exhale.
-The scraps of Eddie's face that J.J. could see were red and blotchy, with tears streaming down his cheeks.
+Eddie's face was red and blotchy, with tears streaming down his cheeks.
 Eddie's legs looked ready to give while his arms stayed stretched like a shield across the hull's opening.
-"I'm so s-sorry..."
+"I'm so sorry!"
 Eddie's voice was raw and shaky.
-"P-please don't hurt us..."
+"Please, please don't hurt us..."

 Eddie's shoulders twitched at the warning.
-"I j-just wanted to see it one more time," Eddie mumbled, quieter now.
+"I just wanted to see it one more time," Eddie mumbled, quieter now.
 "With someone who'd listen."

-"No you wouldn't."
+"No, you wouldn't."
 A little fire ignited in Eddie's eyes, and his voice came out sharper than he'd meant it.
 "You hate Tommy so much you wouldn't let me say his name.
-If I t-told you this was Tommy's ship, you'd..."
+If I told you this was Tommy's ship, you'd..."
 Eddie was trembling again.
-"Y-you'd tear the ship down, or b-burn it, or...!
-If you could m-make it go away, then you'd finally get to erase him..."
+"You'd tear the ship down, or burn it, or...!
+If you could make it go away, then you'd finally get to erase him."

 "That's not true," Dad said quietly.
 "It's not about Tommy.
 I never wanted to erase him."
 Dad stopped and crouched just enough to be level with the kids.
 "I just want you two to be safe.
 That's all.
 Sneaking off by yourselves, climbing through rusted holes in a shipwreck?
 That's dangerous.
 I got scared.
 You scared me."